Skip navigation.

 Grace Bible Church

-Also included is a brief outline of how a woman can work toward developing herself to be a Deaconess.
-It is our belief that though not every Christian woman will have the necessary gifts to be a Deaconess, nevertheless, every Christian woman should be developing themselves to meet the spiritual and character qualifications of being a Deaconess.
+Also included is a brief outline of how a woman can work toward developing herself to be a deaconess.
+It is our belief that though not every Christian woman will have the necessary gifts to be a deaconess, nevertheless, every Christian woman should be developing themselves to meet the spiritual and character qualifications of being a deaconess.

 1) Nomination